Britain's Alt-Rock Scene is Sexist and Keeping Lad Culture Alive

 You probably don’t believe me.
 But let’s take a look at the evidence.

-The subculture clearly starts where many do – the club nights – and I don’t think their importance in shaping this particular scene can be stressed enough.
-Face Down is attended by rock fans across the south, is a night out for younger “industry” people and, importantly, it’s a place where new bands circuit, taking a slot before the main DJing begins.
+Face Down is attended by rock fans across the south, it’s a night out for younger “industry” people and, importantly, it’s a place where new bands circuit, taking a slot before the main DJing begins.

 This is a haven, a retreat.
 A few stolen hours where you can lose your shit to Alkaline Trio and The Offspring, and then throw your sweaty, thrashing limbs against other people’s sweaty, thrashing limbs to a ‘pop goes punk’ version of a Taylor Swift song.
-There’s no shame here, only fun.
-There is no obligation to be cool.
+There’s no shame here.
 You can be a reject.
 But only, of course, if you’re an alt-lad.

-Just like Face Down with its half-naked fire girls, there are bizarre lad rituals that take place at Uprawr, a huge weekly alt-club night which is thrown in cities across the country.
+Face Down is not the only night which fuses alternative and lad culture.
+There are bizarre rituals that take place at Uprawr, a huge weekly alt-club night which is thrown in cities across the country.
 There’ll be weekly giveaways where bikini clad women chuck inconsequential lifestyle paraphernalia into the crowd and walk around squirting Jager into your mouth.
 Themed events present an opportunity for girls to be in minimal, vague fancy dress or just writhing around in a pool.
 It’s an alt-lad’s wet dream.
 If this doesn’t sound like lad culture thus far, then consider a) the other week, UPRAWR had an Only Way is Essex night and b) everyone still drinks plastic thimbles of Sours like it’s 2010 in the SU.

-So, who, then, are the “alt-lads”?
+Who are these “alt-lads”?
 Well, it seems like they’re the New Found Glory boys that never grew up because they never had to.
-They were supported by a scene that said they could be rockstars or club night DJs and date hot tattooed models.
 Many of them actually are rockstars, per se, in post-hardcore bands.
 Somewhere along the way, these introverted AFI fans in Vans turned into pouting bros in vests and stonewash jeans.
 They accessorise with the sort of plastic wayfarers you find on the racks outside shops on Camden High Street and essentially look like blokes from Hollyoaks – if the cast had grown up listening to Taking Back Sunday and recieved nautical star tattoos.

-That’s perfectly fine.
-But it’s what they represent as part of a larger whole.
-It’s no coincidence they’re reminiscent of their traditional ‘lad’ counterparts of a few years ago.

 Even the alternative lifestyle clothing worn feeds into the laddish subculture.
 Brands like Big Deal and Honour Over Glory use women to model their “unisex” garments in an entirely unimaginative way.
 Photos are pretty much naked girls wearing vests and tube socks.
-On the vanilla end, these look-book shoots are the American Apparel ads that might spark a pissy Jezebel post or two.
-The more extreme are just pretty pornographic.
+On the vanilla end are look-book shoots that might spark a pissy Jezebel post or two.
+The more extreme are just pornography.

 If you’re familiar with this world, you’ll know how much of it centres on the modelling of alt-girls, or alternative glamour models.
 These are the women that have some kind of importance.
 Their role goes beyond that of enticing people to buy shoddy threads, but becomes one of caveman bait for club nights.
 This is what we’re all reading from this: come to this night and [enter alt-girl name] will be here.
 She’ll be roaming around the club with other alt girls, downing Jagerbombs with you.
 Look how attainable she is.
 She’ll probably take the N21 home with you.
 Maybe she’ll agree to go out with you and wear your Big Deal vest next week.

-You’re compliant in it.
-You’re an alt-ladette.
+I think you’re compliant in it if you’re an alt-ladette.
 You buy the tacky merch, you watch the naked fire girls, you make out for the photos and you get your bra out.
 It’s a circus of faux lesbianism and exhibitionism.
 If that’s your bag, fine.
-But what’s not okay is that sadly this is the only option if you want to have a space within this subculture.
+But it seems like that’s the only option if you want to have a space within this subculture.

-And don’t think about being a female alt-DJ, by the way.
-There is only one female DJ at UPRAWR and that is an alt-model called Mel Clarke.
-Quota full.
-Try again when you’re a 9/10 with tattoos.

 Now let’s consider banter.
 Lads wouldn’t be lads without the witty repartee.
 Look at the way Uprawr engages with its followers.
 Back in August, it posted this – a listicle entitled “The Girl You’re Dating Is A Whore.”
 Sometimes they step it up a level to post think-pieces like this (it’s just lots of pictures of bums they have accumulated over time).
 Other times the bros manning the site participate in social commentary.
 When the second wave of the Fappening happened, they could barely contain themselves and this jubilatory news story went up.
 Sure, let’s revel in the shame, humiliation and invaded privacy of women, and guffaw publically over the wanks we will have.